gabesargeant/blog/gabrielsargeant/content/posts/thissitebuilt.md

 **Getting this all setup.**

 If you read my first post about getting into static site development from about a week before this one you'll get a good laugh.
 Or I did.
-I've pretty much made every mistake I could and most of those are related to my not RTFM.
+I've pretty much made every mistake I could and most of those are related to my not reading the f---ing manual.

 All in all, AWS is like lego, and very easy to chop and change things when you make spelling mistake, register a top level domain that isn't supported by AWS etc etc.

-All the errors I made listed out.
+Here are all the errors I made listed out.
+Some may call this *development*

 * I badly named the git repo whn setting up. fixed.
 * I wrongly assumed that the top level domain **.dev** would be supported by AWS. it's not!
 So there $18 dollars Im not using soon.
 If it gets support within the next year, I'll be adding porting it over.
 Otherwise :/ I'm skipping a coffee from the shops for a few days to make up the loss :(